seraphium/JTAppleCalender/README.md

 [![CI Status](http://img.shields.io/travis/patchthecode/JTAppleCalendar.svg?style=flat)](https://travis-ci.org/patchthecode/JTAppleCalendar) [![Version](https://img.shields.io/cocoapods/v/JTAppleCalendar.svg?style=flat)](http://cocoapods.org/pods/JTAppleCalendar) [![License](https://img.shields.io/cocoapods/l/JTAppleCalendar.svg?style=flat)](http://cocoapods.org/pods/JTAppleCalendar) [![Platform](https://img.shields.io/cocoapods/p/JTAppleCalendar.svg?style=flat)](http://cocoapods.org/pods/JTAppleCalendar)

 ### **About Screenshots**
-Much like a UITableView, because you can design this calendar to look however you want, screenshots will not be an accurate depiction of what this control looks like and are therefore not included here.
-A sample iOS application however is included in this project's [Github Repository](https://github.com/patchthecode/JTAppleCalendar) to give you an idea of what you can do.
-Have you used this control to create an awesome calendar or want to see what others have done?
-[Click this link here.](https://github.com/patchthecode/JTAppleCalendar/issues/2) Get some inspiration.
+Much like a UITableView, because you can design this calendar to look however you want, screenshots will not be an accurate depiction of what this control looks like.
+You can get inspiration from what people have developed using this control and also post you own images to inspire others [at this link.](https://github.com/patchthecode/JTAppleCalendar/issues/2).
+A sample iOS application is also included in this project's [Github Repository](https://github.com/patchthecode/JTAppleCalendar) to give you an idea of what you can do.

 * Downloaded it ?
 * Tried it ?